hassio-addons/addon-ssh/README.md

   - Many more security tweaks, *this addon passes all [ssh-audit] checks without warnings!*
     ![Result of SSH-Audit](images/ssh-audit.png)
+- Passwords are checked with HaveIBeenPwned using K-anonymity.
 - Comes with an SSH compatibility mode option to allow older clients to connect.
+- Support for Mosh allowing roaming and supports intermittent connectivity.
 - SFTP support is disabled by default but is user configurable.
 - Compatible if Hass.io was installed via the generic Linux installer.
 - Username is configurable, so `root` is no longer mandatory.
 - Persists custom SSH client settings & keys between add-on restarts
 - Log levels for allowing you to triage issues easier.
-- Hardware access to your audio and uart/serial devices.
+- Hardware access to your audio, uart/serial devices and GPIO pins.
 - Runs with more privileges, allowing you to debug and test more situations.
 - Has access to the dbus of the host system.
 - Runs on host level network, allowing you to open ports or run little daemons.